All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Motivation

-On the other hand, today's natural language processing (NLP) models have attention-based structures~\cite{transformer, bert, gpt, gpt3}.
-The computation of attention is based on GEMM operations of key, query, and value matrices.
-ASICs in the datacenter need to support GEMM operations of various sizes because dimensions of the key, query, and value matrices are determined by hyperparameters such as the dimension of embedding vectors, length of input sequence, and the number of attention heads.
-In addition, ASICs need to support multi-tenant execution for a single chip to efficiently respond to requests for multiple DNN models.
-However, as the SA structure has a rigid structure, it has high MAC utilization only for GEMM operations of specific sizes and has low MAC utilization in multi-tenant execution.
-Fig.~\ref{fig:multi_tenat_SA} depicts that two GEMM operations cannot be performed simultaneously in the original TPU-like SA structure due to the bottleneck.
+On the other hand, modern natural language processing (NLP) models have attention-based structures~\cite{gpt3, gpt2, llama2}.
+The computation of attention involves multiple general matrix multiply (GEMM) operations for key, query, and value generation.
+Thus, ASICs in datacenters need to support GEMM operations with varying matrix sizes and shapes, which are determined by the dimension of embedding vectors, the number of input tokens, and the number of attention heads.
+In addition, ASICs need to support multi-tenant execution on a single chip to efficiently respond to requests for multiple AI models.
+However, due to the rigid nature of the SA structure, it shows low MAC utilization for multi-tenant execution and GEMM operations with tall/wide matrices.
+Fig.~\ref{fig:motivation_b} illustrates an example showing that two wide GEMM operations cannot be performed simultaneously in the typical SA structure.